odinuv/web/en/apv/walkthrough/templates-layout/index.md

 {% include /en/apv/walkthrough/templates-layout/layout-login.latte %}
 {% endhighlight %}

-If you are concerned, that the footer is not shared between both layouts, you can create a more complicated structure of a parent layout and child layouts (again by using `extends` and `include`).
-Personally I would say that at this moment, it is not necessary and does not have much advantage.
+If you are concerned that the footer is not shared between both layouts, you can create a more complicated structure of a parent layout and child layouts (again by using `extends` and `include`).
+Personally I would say that at this moment it is not necessary and does not have much advantage.
 On the other hand -- you might ask, what is the point of creating a `login-layout.latte` if there is only one page using it.
 That is correct and using a simple template without layout would be also an acceptable solution.
 I'm counting on making a logout page